 I’ve been tracking the quality coming out of Lalesa for a few seasons now, and it’s been really impressive, but this season it is really elevated.
 I’ve haven’t yet visited the site directly, but I’ve spent quite a bit of time in the Gedeb district over the past decade.
 I’m excited to bring you this floral and juicy coffee this season!

-The site is owned and run by Alemayehu Tilahun who has a vertical integration agreement with SNAP trading.
+The site is owned and run by Alemayehu Tilahun who has a vertical integration agreement with SNAP trading, the exporter for this coffee.
 Alemayehu grew up in the of Gedeo zone, which gives him a distinct advantage of knowledge of the area, and of course the Gedeo language!

 As always, this green was frozen immediately upon arrival.